Towards a Unified Theory for Semiparametric Data Fusion with Individual-Level Data: Main results

 We have been unable to derive a simple sufficient condition under which $ \left( \psi _{Q,eff}^{1},\boldsymbol{0}_{J},0\right) $ is in the range of the information operator for an arbitrary fused-data framework.
-This is in contrast with coarsening at random models in which, under a strong positivity assumption on the coarsening mechanism, the information operator is invertible.
-In fact, for coarsening at random models, the solution to the analog of equation $\left( \ref{vdv2}\right) $ can be computed with the method of successive approximations because the identity minus the information operator is a contraction (\cite{robins_estimation_1994, van_der_laan_unified_2003}).
-Unfortunately, this technique cannot be used in general in fused-data models with invertible information operators.
-In Appendix \ref{subsec:add-score-op-results}, we exhibit a simple fused-data model where the information operator $A_{Q,U,\lambda }^{\ast }A_{Q,U,\lambda }$ has a bounded inverse on the appropriate domain but where $I-$ $A_{Q,U,\lambda }^{\ast }A_{Q,U,\lambda }$ is not a contraction.
+In contrast, in coarsening at random models the information operator is invertible under a strong positivity assumption on the coarsening mechanism.
+In fact, for coarsening at random models, the inverse of the information operator can be computed with the method of successive approximations because the identity minus the information operator is a contraction (\cite{robins_estimation_1994, van_der_laan_unified_2003}).
+Unfortunately, this technique cannot be used in general in fused-data models with information operators with bounded inverses.
+In \cref{sec:appendix-score-operator}, we exhibit a fused-data model where $A_{Q,U,\lambda }^{\ast }A_{Q,U,\lambda }$ has a bounded inverse on the appropriate domain but $I-$ $A_{Q,U,\lambda }^{\ast }A_{Q,U,\lambda }$ is not a contraction.

 The variance of the observed data efficient influence function is an efficiency bound that quantifies the information about $\varphi $ in the observed data.
-In fused-data frameworks, this information comes from two distinct set of restrictions imposed on $P$ by the model.
+This information comes from two distinct sets of restrictions imposed on $P$ by the model in fused-data frameworks.
 The first is the set of restrictions inherited by $P$ from constraints on $Q$ imposed by the ideal data model $\mathcal{Q}$.
-The second, is the set of equality constraints imposed on $P$ by the mere existence of an ideal data distribution that aligns on the marginals and conditionals dictated by $ \mathcal{C}$.
-We can then think of a fused-data model as being of one of the following four types.
+The second is the set of equality constraints imposed on $P$ by the mere existence of an ideal data distribution that aligns on the marginals and conditionals dictated by $ \mathcal{C}$.
+In \cref{app:model-types-eif} we classify fused-data models according to these two types of restrictions and discuss the inherent difficulties in computing the efficient influence function under each fused-data model type.

-The first type is a model in which $\mathcal{Q}$ is non-parametric and the alignments in $\mathcal{C}$ do not impose equality constraints on the laws $ P $ in $\mathcal{P}.$ In this case $\mathcal{P}$ is non-parametric.
-Therefore for any observed data pathwise differentiable parameter $\varphi $ there exists exactly one observed data influence function which then agrees with the efficient influence function $\varphi _{P,eff}^{1}.$ This can be computed by applying algorithm \texttt{DECOMPOSE} with input the unique ideal data influence function $\psi _{Q}^{1}.$ \autoref {example:disease-prevalence} and \autoref{example:transporting} scenarios (i), (ii), and (iii.b) illustrate fused-data frameworks of this type.